Common Threats and How to Prevent Them

 Usually MitM attacks involve the attacker using a WiFi router to intercept a user's communication.
 The user connects to the attacker's router then visits a website and logs in with their confidential credentials.
 The attacker saves that user's login credentials for which they can then use to impersonate the user.

-Some MitM attacks can also modify the data transmitted between the client and the server.
+Some MitM attacks can also modify the data transmitted between the application and the server.
 Attacks can occur from new PC trial and preinstalled software, software update tools, and other software vulnerabilities.
-In a worst case scenario this could result in remote code execution, backdooring the system, installing malware, etc. This could also lead to the compromise of other network assets.
+In a worst case scenario this could result in remote code execution, backdooring the system, installing malware, and so on.
+This could also lead to the compromise of other network assets.

 Preventing MitM attacks

-To help defend against this type of attack it is important to use strong encryption and authentication between the client and the server.
-Using encryption the server authenticates the client's request by presenting a digital certificate, and only then can the connection be established.
-FOr example, HTTPS uses the secure sockets layer (SSL) capability of the browser to mask web traffic.
+To help defend against this type of attack it is important to use strong encryption and authentication between the application and the server.
+Using encryption the server authenticates the application's request by presenting a digital certificate, and only then can the connection be established.
+For example, HTTPS uses the secure sockets layer (SSL) capability of the browser to mask web traffic.
 To decrypt HTTPS, a man-in-the-middle attacker would have to obtain the keys used to encrypt the network traffic.

-Replay attacks are usually avoided by using session tokens.
-But if these credentials are stolen from local storage (such as from an XSS attack), there are alternatives that you could use to avoid someone having infinite tokens:
+Replay attacks can be avoided by using session tokens.
+However, if these credentials are stolen from local storage (like during an XSS attack), there are ways to prevent someone from holding on to a valid token forever:

-- Provide a way to blacklist tokens that have been used (perhaps even a user)
+- Provide a way to blacklist tokens that have been used (and possibly even the users)

 The JWT spec provides the

-Replay attacks can also be avoided by using one-time passwords.
-With Auth0 you can use Passwordless Authentication and only use one-time passwords instead of traditional passwords.
-Auth0 also provides Multifactor Authentication which uses one-time passwords as a 2nd factor authentication which can be sent via push notifications, texts and more.
+You can also avoid replay attacks by using one-time passwords.
+With Auth0, you can use Passwordless Authentication, which relies on single-use codes and email links instead of traditional passwords.
+Auth0 also provides multi-factor authentication (MFA) which uses one-time passwords as a second-factor authentication which can be sent via push notifications and texts.

-This is a type of attack which occurs when a malicious program causes a user's web browser to perform an unwanted action on a trusted site that the user is currently authenticated.
-This type of attack specifically target state-changing requests to initiate a type of action instead of getting user data because the attacker has no way to see the response of the forged request.
+A Cross-site Request Forgery (CSRF or XSRF) attack occurs when a malicious program causes a user's web browser to perform an unwanted action on a trusted site on which the user is currently authenticated.
+This type of attack specifically targets state-changing requests to initiate a type of action instead of getting user data because the attacker has no way to see the response of the forged request.